 speed data service over the power distribution system.

-technology injects high power, high frequency (typically between 2
+This technology injects high power, high frequency (typically

-and 80MHz) signals over the power distribution network to deliver
+between 2 and 80MHz) signals over the power distribution network to

-high speed data services to homes and businesses.
-This type of BPL
+deliver high speed data services to homes and businesses.
+This type of

-is termed "Access BPL".
-There is also "in-house
+BPL is termed "Access BPL".
+There is also "in-house BPL"

-BPL" which uses building wiring to distribute data
+which uses building wiring to distribute data service throughout a

 The issue is that there is a high potential for interference to the high frequency spectrum through the use of this technique.
 It has been described as "spectrum pollution".
 This is mainly due to the power distribution network not being an efficient and effective medium for the transmission of high frequency data services.